UWCNuclear/UbuntuSetUp/README.md

 # Links to practical videos

-*Practical #1: How to install Ubuntu subsystem for Windows 10*  https://www.youtube.com/watch?v=22VtIhzPB1o
+*Practical #1: How to install the Ubuntu subsystem for Windows 10*  https://www.youtube.com/watch?v=22VtIhzPB1o

 *Practical #2: Plotting data with Python and xmgrace*  https://www.youtube.com/watch?v=KrcyFavMHiY